 Chrissie is attacked.This is the image I saw on the back of the video I rented.
 Image source IMDb.

 If I was putting together a list of best film openings, then this one would feature very high up on the list indeed.
-The opening attack sequence bears many similarities to the sequence in The Creature From The Black Lagoon(1954), where Julie Adams takes a dip in the black lagoon of the title, and is watched and pursued by the Gill Man monster living in the lake.
+The opening attack sequence bears many similarities to the sequence in The Creature From The Black Lagoon(1954), where Julie Adams takes a dip in the black lagoon of the title, and is watched and pursued by the Gill Man monster living beneath the lake.

 The next day Chrissie’s remains are found washed up on the beach and the police are alerted.
 Chief Martin Brody(Roy Scheider)discovers her death was due to a shark attack.
 He has to try and persuade mayor Larry Vaughn (Murray Hamilton)to close the beaches to prevent any further attacks.
 Vaughn refuses and a young boy is killed very close to the beach in a truly disturbing scene.
 As the shark attacks mount up, and become more disturbing and graphic each time we see them on screen, Brody and Vaughn hire experienced local fisherman Quint(Robert Shaw)to hunt and kill the shark.